 Implement multiple factor authorization (MFA), requiring multiple levels of authentication for access to your network, systems, and data.
 Limit user access to your IT resources on a “least privilege” basis, and train users to create strong passwords and to use password safes.

-To learn more, consult the CISA MS-ISAC Ransomware Guide at https://www.cisa.gov/stopransomware/ransomware-guide and contract with an IT professional who can assess the vulnerabilities in your IT infrastructure and help you implement healthy cybersecurity practices.
+To learn more, consult the CISA MS-ISAC Ransomware Guide at https://www.cisa.gov/stopransomware/ransomware-guide and contact with an IT security services provider who can assess the vulnerabilities in your IT infrastructure and help you implement healthy cybersecurity practices.